Slavery Is a Special Kind of Evil

 - Zig-zagged in Dwarf Fortress: Slavery is one of the ethics that different civilizations can have different opinions on.
 On the one hand, the human civilizations see it as acceptable, unlike most other civilizations (the dwarves included).
 On the other hand, there isn't any coding in place for Indentured Servitude or other such practices.
 The only civilization to actually act on these ethics are the goblins, who send out babysnatchers to steal children from other civilizations.
 And then raise them as their own, with only rudimentary (as of DF2014) coding in place to make them act differently from goblin children.

 - Averted in the Civilization series, where the instalments that even have slavery treat it as simply another mechanic effect.
-Notably, in Civilization III, the 'Emancipation' state on labour provides unhappiness bonuses on all non-Emancipated civilizations, but does so equally to slave states as it does to feudal serfdom systems, caste systems, and primitive tribalism.
+Notably, in Civilization IV, the 'Emancipation' state on labour provides an unhappiness malus to all non-Emancipated civilizations, but does so equally to slave states as it does to feudal serfdom systems, caste systems, and primitive tribalism.
 You can also switch back from emancipation to slavery with little effort, and doing so may be preferable if you need to rush something important.

 - Carver's settlement in the third episode of season 2 of Telltale's The Walking Dead seems to get this treatment.
 The Big Bad of the first season was very sympathetic and tragic in comparison to Carver who treats most of the survivors under his command as tools to be used and disposed of.
 Naturally, the episode ends with his brutal, bloody death at the hands of Kenny.
 Episode 5 of the same season also reveals that the entire settlement was completely wiped out and abandoned from the incoming herd of zombies in the Jane ending.